-My daughter eats like me—she’s definitely a "Meat On The Side" baby.
+My daughter eats like me—she’s definitely a "Meat On The Side" kiddo.

 And she wears her bib proudly.

-She eats every veggie under the sun (even if she doesn’t always know it!), which is incredible for a babe!
+She eats every veggie under the sun (even if she doesn’t always know it!), which is incredible!

 But I do want to get a little meat into her diet.

 And since I know meatballs freeze really well, I went to work perfecting one for the whole family.

 And even though the goal is to add meat here, let's be real—I knew right away I wanted to bring veggies to the party.

 I also wanted to make a meatball that was a little on the moist side, so it would be perfect for new eaters who don't have all their teeth yet.

 Pureed roasted eggplant and zucchini add moisture and a depth of flavor that don't just make these meatballs more nutritious—they elevate them to a ridiculously flavorful level.